neosaurrrus/blog-entries/30 - BogO.md

 A logarithm is the opposite to an exponent, in really simple words as exponents get bigger and bigger with , logarithms get smaller and smaller.

 A space or time complexity of O(log n) will start similar to O(n) but will taper off to a O(1).
 This is really good thing to do.

 Almost impossible right?
 Nah, its just finding ways to discount what is not required to process.
-We do it all the time, if I asked you to find 'fish' in the dictionary, you probably won't start at `Aardvark` and proceed one word at a time which is O(n).
+We do it all the time.
+If I asked you to find **'fish'** in the dictionary, you probably won't start at `Aardvark` and proceed one word at a time which is O(n).
+Think about how you would instead...and note that it is only possible because the dictionary is sorted.
+That's important to consider.

 You can also have a O(nlog n) which is better than a quadratic time complexity at least.
 Lets see all those on a graph.

 Logarithmic time complexity comes into its own when performing searches or sorting algorithms, and is a common feature as part of rescursion.
-All things I want to write about at some point so I will expand upon it in another post.
+These are all things I want to write about at some point so I will expand upon it in another post.